-Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do and share during the workshop, videos of labs and field trips, sharing of successful labs, and brainstorming and crafting labs and data sets that would work in remote learning situations.
+Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do with a virtual lab partner and share their findings during the workshop; other labs will be experienced by viewing videos of labs and field trips created by experienced APES instructors; participants will share with each other applicable labs, and brainstorming and crafting labs and data sets that would work in remote learning situations.

 What to Bring: Participants should have texts they will utilize in their AP* class available to them as they work to develop lesson plans and units aligned to the curriculum requirements.
-A list of a few common items (plastic cups, empty 2-L bottles, a ruler, graph paper) will be sent out before the start of the workshop as well as a package containing items to help set up activities will be sent to participants ahead of time.
+A list of a few common items (plastic cups, empty 2-L bottles, a ruler, graph paper) will be sent out before the start of the workshop, and a box containing items to help set up activities will be sent to participants ahead of time.

 • To identify and apply the standards of the AP* Environmental Science Exam to classroom practices

 • To explore and develop effective and engaging AP* Environmental Science units, lessons, and syllabi